-Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company decreased during the first three months of 2022 to 40% from the same period last year at 60%.
-The Company's operating power plants continue to provide the Group's earnings.
-Return on equity (ROE) remain stable at 2% for both periods.
+Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company decreased during the first three months of 2023 to 40% from the same period last year at 42% due to higher revenues.
+The Company's operating power plants continue to provide the Group's steady earnings.
+Return on equity (ROE) increased to 3% from 2% in the previous year.